 Every year, the National Highway Traffic Safety Administration compiles and analyzes data about accidents on America’s roadways.
 In 2012 (the most recent year for which data is currently available), the statistics for crashes involving alcohol are staggering – 33,561 people nationwide were killed by drivers who were under the influence of alcohol.
 In fact, more than 10,300 of those victims were killed by legally drunk drivers – drivers whose blood alcohol content (BAC) was over the legal limit of 0.08 percent.
-In New York State, Suffolk County had the highest number of fatalities, followed by Nassau County, Queens County, and Kings County.
+In New York State, Suffolk County had the highest number of fatalities, followed by Nassau County

 - Pain and suffering